stephannjo/Docu_Installer/src/configuration-files.md

+# ONLY FOR ANALYSIS OR CHANGING SETTINGS AFTER INSTALLATION!

 # Configuration Files for POS Application

 This document provides detailed explanations of the configuration files used by the POS application, specifically for RabbitMQ settings.